Learn How to Become a Scrap Metal Vendor

 Know the Product

 Not all metals are created equal.
 Understand the differences between ferrous and non-ferrous metals.
 Copper and aluminum are considerably more valuable than steel.
 Whether you looking at job site scrap or examining a scrap sample from a manufacturer, profitable transactions start with proper identification.

 Keep Current on Pricing

-Metal pricing is strongly affected by daily market fluctuations, as well as other variables such as the type of metal, the amount of processing required to sort and clean material, composition of alloys, and transport cost.
+Metal pricing is strongly affected by daily market fluctuations, as well as other variables such as the type of metal, the amount of processing required to sort and clean material, the composition of alloys, and transport cost.
 One way to keep current is to subscribe to publications such as American Metals Market and Metalprices.com.
 For entrepreneurs, touching base with scrap metal buyers in your area will provide a framework for local price levels.
-For a business of any size, understanding how to price scrap metal is critical to success.

 Understand the Language and Industry

 Understanding the technical terms and vernacular of a particular industry can be critical in terms of communication and learning, as well as of quicker acceptance into that business community.
 There are numerous publications available.
 Get up to speed on the recycling industry more generally by subscribing to these publications, including Recycling Today and Construction and Recycling.